-Healthy eating and eating “well” are concepts that we are constantly surrounded by.
-In magazines, on billboards, and when we visit our doctors office, we are forced to think about how we measure up to established standards of healthy living, whether in terms of our weight, our BMI, or our cholesterol levels.
+Healthy eating and eating “well” are concepts we see constantly.
+In magazines, on billboards, and when we visit our doctor’s office, we are forced to think about how we measure up to established standards of healthy living.

-When we go to restaurants we are now confronted by the calorie count and fat content of our food, which can make us feel bad about the choices we make.
+When we go to restaurants, we are confronted by the calorie count, added sugar, and fat content of our food, which can make us feel bad about our choices.

-If you’re always running late in the morning, or find yourself leaving work in the evening with a rumbling tummy and zero energy to cook, you’re more likely to indulge in fast food options or takeaways.
+If you’re always running late in the morning or leaving work in the evening with a rumbling tummy and zero energy to cook, you’re more likely to indulge in fast food options or restaurant meals.
 After all, who doesn’t love a good delivery pizza after a long day?